North Carolina Debt Relief Guide

 Banking and taxes in North Carolina

-North Carolina residents have a state income tax of 5.25% and sales tax of 4.75%.
-North Carolina doesn’t have any tax-free holidays.
+North Carolina residents pay a state income tax of 4.5% and a sales tax of 4.75%.
+The state doesn’t have any tax-free holidays.

-North Carolina residents are more likely to bank than the average American.
-The percentage of unbanked residents—those without a checking or savings account stands at just 3.4%.
-That’s much lower than the national average of 5.1%.
+North Carolina residents are slightly more likely to bank than the average American.
+The percentage of unbanked residents — those without a checking or savings account stands at 5.4%.
+That’s marginally lower than the national average of 6%.

 North Carolina housing market

-Raleigh and Charlotte both made Zillow’s top 10 list for hottest real estate markets for 2022.
-While the market is expected to slow somewhat, the seller’s market remains.[3]
-The average price for a home in North Carolina is around $278,000, much lower than the national average of $408,800.[4]
+In recent years, Raleigh and Charlotte made Zillow’s top 10 list of hottest real estate markets.
+While the market is expected to slow somewhat, the seller’s market remains.
+The average price for a home in North Carolina is $329,341, slightly lower than the national average of $408,800.
 Despite relatively low pricing in the state, there is still an affordability crisis.
 Many younger buyers and lower-income earners are getting priced out of the market.

 North Carolina residents can take advantage of homestead deductions.
-There are also other deductions for residents above the age of 65 or for those who are permanently or totally disabled and deductions for historic properties.
+There are also deductions for residents above the age of 65, for those who are permanently or totally disabled, and for historic properties.

 Talk to a HUD-certified housing counselor to get help with the housing challenges you’re facing.